metosin/spec-tools/docs/01_coercion.md

 (require '[spec-tools.core :as st])
 ```

 For simple transformations, there is `st/coerce`.
-It takes a spec, value and a transformer and uses a [Spec Walker](./spec-walker.md) to walk over the specs.
+It takes a spec, a value and a transformer and uses [Spec Walker](./spec-walker.md) to walk over the specs and transform the value using the transformer.
 It transforms all values it can, leaving non-coercable parts untouched.
 Behind the scenes, specs are walked using their `s/form` & spec-tools form parser.
 Coercion is inspired by [spec-coerce](https://github.com/wilkerlucio/spec-coerce).

 **NOTE**: with the current spec1 design, form-based coercion is just best effort.
 There is [CLJ-2251](https://dev.clojure.org/jira/browse/CLJ-2251) which would solve this.